samuzora/samuzora.com/source/_posts/rwctf-2024.md

 (`\` will fail in catalina reverse proxy, and `#` strips out the `.html` extension (not necessary for final payload though))

-This is super cool cos with a regular `file:///path/to/dir/<input>` we can escalate to RFI, which bypassed the need for Postgres file write.
+The additional `..\` is apparently parsed such that the hostname of `file://host/path` can be controlled.
+This is super cool because we can escalate to RFI, which bypassed the need for Postgres file write.

-(from here on he already solved everything, but I needed to solve it so I tried on my own anyway)
+(from here on adragos already solved everything, but since I had to solve it I tried on my own anyway)

 So I hosted an FTP server to load the attacker template.